indiqusdocs/apiculus/docs/GettingStarted/PlatformAdministration/ManagingSPAdminUsers.md

 ![Managing SP Admin Users](img/Managing-SP-Admin-Users1.png)

-The user’s list comprises the following details:
+The admin user’s list comprises the following details:

 - **Admin ID** - The ID associated with an account.
 - **Admin Details** - This displays the name and email ID associated with the account.